 The Woodworking Major at NMU

-The School of Art and Design offers four-year B.S., B.A. and B.F.A. degrees in Woodworking.
-Major emphasis allows the student to work toward acquiring control of the physical and visual constructs of a given concept such that the desired content is communicated.
-Ideations are developed through drawings and/or models, and then progress to full-size working pieces.
-If one is interested in production work, the necessary jigs, fixtures, etc., are also designed and built.
-Woodworking and furniture design majors usually concentrate on woodworking process, although students are encouraged to become familiar with the adjacent foundry and smithing facilities.
-The product design major requires a broad background of classes including Sculpture, Ceramics, Metals, and Woodworking.
+The School of Art and Design offers four-year B.S., B.A., and B.F.A. degrees in Woodworking and Furniture Design.
+Major emphasis allows the students to work toward communicating content by acquiring control of the physical and visual constructs of a given design problem.
+Ideations develop through drawings and/or models and then progress to full-size working pieces.
+Necessary jigs and fixtures are designed and built for production work.
+Woodworking and Furniture Design majors usually concentrate on woodworking processes.
+However, students are encouraged to become familiar with the additional craft media and facilities within the School of Art &Design.

 click to collapse window